-(Power): Press this button to turn RSA on and off.
+U (Power): Press the U button to turn the RSA on or off.

 Volume: To increase or decrease headphone volume, turn the knobs located next to the SRCE or PROG buttons.
 The left knob controls the left headphones and the right knob controls the right headphones.